Sri Padmavati Mahila Visvavidyalayam

 Funds for development are received from the UGC and State Government.
 The university is accredited with 'A+' grade by the National Assessment and Accreditation Council.
-Prof. K. Raja Reddy was appointed as the Vice-Chancellor(In-Charge) in January, 2023.
+Prof. V.Uma, Department of Social Work, Sri Padmavati Mahila Visvavidyalayam, Tirupati was appointed as the In-charge Vice-Chancellor in 2024.

 Academics

-Sri Padmavati Mahila Visvavidyalayam is a unitary university with 16 departments having 52 programme options: five postgraduate diploma, four undergraduate, 16 postgraduate, 14 M.Phil., and 14 Ph.D. programmes.
+Sri Padmavati Mahila Visvavidyalayam is a unitary university with 4 schools and 25 departments having 60 programme options: five postgraduate diploma, four undergraduate, 30 postgraduate, 21 Ph.D. programmes.
 Remedial teaching for the academically weaker students and the organisation of pre-examination coaching to backward community students are undertaken.

 New features are courses that have a great demand in the job market such as MBA in Media Management, Integrated (five-year) course in Bio Technology, Bachelor of Physical Education and BioInformatics.
 The university also offers courses in Distance Education mode.
+It is the only state University in Andhra Pradesh having 8 Incubaton Centres.
+TBI and TOCIC rank among the top incubators in the country.
+These centres support entrepreneurs, especially women entrepreneurs in India.

 Campus

 The campus of Sri Padmavati Mahila Visvavidyalayam covers 138 acres (56 hectares) in a semi-urban area at the foot of the sacred Tirumala Hills.